DGrewal/Capstone-Project/README.md

 # Capstone-Project
-A dataset to compare ICU patient complications in different regions of the US and their correlation with patient mortality
+#A dataset to compare patient care in different regions of the US and their correlation with patient readmission, mortality, and healthcare cost